ag1988/Creative_Text_Generator/README.md

 Text_Generator_using_chars.ipynb : The python code in form of a Jupyter Notebook.

 Text_Generator_using_chars.html : HTML version of the Jupyter Notebook for easily viewing the code.

+Samples of Generated Texts : (note that the training data mostly had political content)

+1)